samyuktsriram/fin_model_repo/README.md

 # fin_model_repo
 Stores any Financial Models I've prepared / practiced with.

 1. DCF Valuation on GPIL as of 13/1/2023.
-Calculates Unlevered FCF and WACC.
+Calculates Levered and Unlevered FCF, WACC.